WORLD CLASS TEACHERS

 Esther Klahr is a proud native of Staten Island.
 She completed a Bachelors’ Degree in Psychology from the College of Staten Island, where she was the recipient of the Summa Cum Laude for Academic Excellence Award and the Phi Beta Kappa Associates Award.
 Following this experience, Esther’s interest in the field of psychology lead her to pursue a masters in school counseling from Hunter Graduate School.
 Esther has an enthusiasm and devotion to help children and young adults of all ages.
 She has counseled students on a one to one basis, as well as in groups focusing on students emotional, academic and social needs and is looking forward to using these skill sets as she joins the SIHA community.

-Mrs. Rika Manison - Russian/Ivrit Language Resource Room Teacher Grades K - 8
+Mrs. Rika Manison - Ivrit Language Teacher Grades K - 8

 Mrs. Rika Manison joined SIHA in 2013.
 She was born in Chernovtsy, Ukraine where she was an only child to Holocaust survivors.
 Although she immigrated to Israel in 1962, she always maintained her Russian language through family members and continued education.
 Mrs. Manison graduated Jerusalem University with a major in Russian language.
 Her specific interest and focus was in Russian poetry which she hopes to pass on to our SIHA students.

-Mr. Carl Martin - 7th and 8th Mathematics teacher
+Mr. Carl Martin - 6th, 7th and 8th Mathematics teacher, Music Teacher K-5

 Mrs. Chaya Rosskamm- Jewish History Teacher Grades 7th and 8th/ 8th Grade Supervisor